-This is a web-based service that helps individuals find information about transportation projects planned for the next four years in the metropolitan Springfield region.
+This is a web-based service that helps individuals find information about transportation projects planned for the next four years in the metro area.
 The tool allows users to search for project information and can be accessed from the TIP page on the OTO website.
-The Report Library provides links to previous and current TIP documents approved by the U.S. Department of Transportation.
 Using this tool, the TIP can be searched by project name, location or agency, and TIP number.
 The tool also features a map viewer for projects.